naninovel/docs/docs/guide/characters.md

 ## Lip Sync

-[Generic](/guide/characters.md#generic-characters), [layered](/guide/characters.md#layered-characters) and [Live2D](/guide/characters.md#live2d-characters) character implementations support lip synchronization feature, allowing drive character's mouth animation while it's the author of the printed message by sending the appropriate events.
+### Event Driven

+Animatable character implementations (generic, layered, Live2D, etc) provide `On Started Speaking` and `On Finished Speaking` Unity events.
+When such character becomes or ceases to be the author of a printed message (or rather when the message is fully revealed), the events will be invoked allowing you to trigger any custom logic, like starting or stopping mouth animation of the controlled character.

 [!!fx_YS2ZQGHI]

-When [auto voicing](/guide/voicing.md#auto-voicing) feature is enabled, lip sync events will be driven by the voice over; otherwise, printed text messages will activate the events.
-In the latter case, you'll probably sometimes want to manually start or stop the lip sync (eg, to prevent mouth animation when punctuation marks are printed); for such cases, use [@lipSync] command.
+When [auto voicing](/guide/voicing.md#auto-voicing) feature is enabled, the events will be driven by the voice-over; otherwise, printed text messages will activate the events.
+In the latter case, you'll probably want to manually mute the events (eg, to prevent mouth animation when punctuation marks are printed); for such cases, use [@lipSync] command.

-See [Generic](/guide/characters.md#generic-characters), [layered](/guide/characters.md#layered-characters) and [Live2D](/guide/characters.md#live2d-characters) character implementation docs below for the details on how to set up the lip sync feature.
+### Audio Driven

+In case you'd like to drive character mouth animation by the actual waves of the voice audio clips, use `Voice Source` option in the character configuration.
+When a prefab with Unity's `Audio Source` component is assigned, Naninovel will instantiate the prefab under the character object and play the voice of the character via the audio source component.

+By having access to a dedicated audio source component used for character voice, you can hook a custom solution to analyze the waves of the played audio and drive mouth animation accordingly.
+There are multiple third-party solutions that can help achieve that.
+For example, Live2D's `Cubism Audio Mouth Input` component or [SALSA](https://assetstore.unity.com/packages/tools/animation/salsa-lipsync-suite-148442).

 ## Linked Printer